 4 Tips for Avoiding Wire Fraud

 Fraudsters are always looking for new ways to access accounts and money that doesn't belong to them, including seeking information via wire fraud.
-Here are 4 things to keep in mind to help avoid wire fraud.
+Here are 4 things to keep in mind to help prevent wire fraud.

 Verbally Confirm the Request: Fraudsters are using email to request wire instructions.
 Always call your beneficiary from a number you have on file for them and verbally confirm the details of the wire instruction, including account number, name on account, bank, etc.

 Monitor Your Accounts Online: Make sure you have access to online banking to monitor all of your account activity, including wire transfers and ACH.